All Episodes

 Britt Hume was on Fox News Sunday.

-Uh after it ended, Chris Wallace continued the panel discussion.
+After it ended, Chris Wallace continued the panel discussion.

-And they had Brit Hume there.
+And they had Britt Hume there.

 That's what he said yesterday.

-I think President Obama probably recognizes that if he goes into the 2012 election and nothing serious has been done about debt, that that will deepen his political predicament, which I think, by the way, looking out from here, is very serious.
+I think President Obama probably recognizes that if he goes into the 2012 election and nothing serious has been done about debt, that that will deepen his political predicament, which I think, by the way, looking out from here is very serious.

 He's in real trouble.